quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints store received connection IDs for future use.
 An endpoint that receives excessive connection IDs MAY discard those it cannot store.
-An endpoint that issues connection IDs should expect that its peer might not store and use all issued connection IDs.
+An endpoint that issues connection IDs cannot expect its peer to store and use all issued connection IDs.

 An endpoint SHOULD ensure that its peer has a sufficient number of available and